fny/greenlight/README.md

 - `bundle exec sidekiq` to start the worker
 - `bundle exec rspec` to run the API test suite

+To access emails, install [mailcatcher](https://github.com/sj26/mailcatcher) and visit [http://localhost:1080](http://localhost:1080).
+If you're on a Mac, you may have installation issues.
+Use the following line to install it:

+  gem install mailcatcher -- --with-cflags="-Wno-error=implicit-function-declaration"

 ## Run Cordova

 - `npm run cordova-init` to install cordova platform and plugins